-Pulmonary edema is the buildup of fluid in the within these air sacs leading to shortness of breath.
-Located in the lungs are thousands of air sacs (alveoli) which are small balloon-like structures where the exchange of carbon dioxide and oxygen occurs.
+Pulmonary edema is the buildup of fluid in the air sacs of the lungs leading to shortness of breath.
+The air sacs (alveoli) are small balloon-like structures where the exchange of carbon dioxide and oxygen occurs.
 Tiny capillaries surround the alveoli on the outside.
 When the cat breathes in, air enters the lungs, causing the alveoli to expand, oxygen passes from the alveoli and into the capillaries, carbon dioxide from the capillaries pass into the alveoli and is exhaled out.

 Pulmonary edema not a disease in itself but a manifestation of an underlying disorder.

 There are many causes of pulmonary edema in cats, which are divided into cardiogenic (relating to the heart) or noncardiogenic.

 The most common causes of pulmonary edema relate to problems with the heart, such as hypertrophic cardiomyopathy.
 Heart diseases can lead to reduced movement of blood through the capillaries in the lungs.
 As the blood flow slows, fluid leaks out of the vessels into the airways.

 Other causes include electric shock, certain medications, anemia, kidney disease, airway obstruction, cancer, pneumonia, lungworm, allergic reactions, seizures, smoke inhalation, hypervolemia (fluid overload due to the administration of fluids), and head trauma.

 There are several ways in which pulmonary edema occurs: